Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

     ![Screenshot showing ArcBox-CAPI-MGMT virtual machine public IP](./arcbox_capi_mgmt_vm_ip.png)

-    > **NOTE: Port 22 is not open by default in ArcBox deployments.
-You will need to [create an NSG rule](/azure_jumpstart_arcbox/DataOps/#connecting-directly-with-rdp) to allow network access to port 22, or use Azure Bastion or JIT to connect to the VM.**
+    > **Note:** Port 22 is not open by default in ArcBox deployments.
+You will need to [create an NSG rule](/azure_jumpstart_arcbox/DataOps/#connecting-directly-with-rdp) to allow network access to port 22, or use Azure Bastion or JIT to connect to the VM.

 - As described in the message of the day (motd), depending on which virtual machine you logged into, the installation log can be found in the _jumpstart_logs_ folder.
 This installation logs can help determine the root cause for the failed deployment.
   - _ArcBox-CAPI-MGMT_ log path: _jumpstart_logs/installCAPI.log_